Ante-237/FLUTTER_GT1/README.md

 3. Save and View Later: Save important words and phrases for future reference.
 Lingua Pal enables you to build a personalized language library for quick access whenever you need it.

 4. User-Friendly Interface: Lingua Pal's intuitive and user-friendly interface ensures a seamless learning experience, whether you're a seasoned traveler or a first-time visitor.

+# Benefits:
+1. Break Down Language Barriers: With Lingua Pal, say goodbye to language barriers.
+Navigate any environment with confidence, whether it's a bustling market, a scenic hike, or a local eatery.
+Lingua Pal empowers you to communicate effectively and connect with people from diverse backgrounds.